dreaminglife/RDT_UDT/README.md

-# RDT Over UDP
+# RDT UDP

-A simple implementation of RDT (Reliable Data Transfer) 3.0.
-You need to run in correct order: interceptor, receiver, then sender.
+A simple implementation of RDT (Reliable Data Transfer) You need to run in correct order: interceptor, receiver, then sender.

 <img src="screenshot.png" width="1022">